 It is at this level that there is a distinctive shift between fear (Level 1) and negative energy (Level 2) to positive energy and a willingness to accept responsibility for one's actions.

-Level 3's thoughts are positive, and their emotions come from a place of forgiveness.
+Level 3 leaders' thoughts are positive, and their emotions come from a place of forgiveness.
 Actions and results may include rationalization, justification, tolerance and coping.

 Core emotions: relief, peace of mind

-This leader's focus is on their team.
+Level 4 leaders' focus is on their team.
 They genuinely care about others, and they don't take anything personally.
-Instead, they are able to view circumstances and people objectively.
+Instead, they view circumstances and people objectively.
 They are playful, generous, supporting, helpful and self-caring.

 Grinwald noted that this kind of leader performs best in human resources, customer service and sales because of their exceptional people skills.